 How to Become a Real Estate Agent in Pennsylvania

 NOW is a great time to become a real estate agent in PA!
 Our agents come to a real estate career from many different backgrounds.
 Some were general managers, some recent college graduates, stay-at-home moms, teachers, veterans, retirees, nurses, entrepreneurs, and some were even attorneys!
 Do any of those titles describe you?
 If so, GREAT!
 You would love being a real estate agent.
 But even if they do not describe you, a career in real estate may still be right for you.
 We believe that people from all backgrounds and personality types can find success with a real estate career!
 Some people gravitate to real estate because of the flexible hours, the potential for great income, or independence.
 The good news is, self-motivated and enthusiastic individuals tend to find the licensing process in Pennsylvania relatively easy.
-Fall is a great time to begin the process of becoming a real estate agent.
+NOW is a great time to begin the process of becoming a real estate agent.
 Since it provides the time to pass your classes, pass the exam, and become licensed BEFORE the spring market hits!
 View Our FREE Career Guide TODAY!

 “How do I get my real estate license in Pennsylvania?”